mpcsh/wobsite/src/cv/index.md

 ## Education

-I graduated from the University of Chicago in June 2019 with a Bachelors degree in Computer Science.
+I graduated from the University of Chicago in June 2019 with a bachelor's degree in Computer Science.
 Below is a selection of particularly important courses that I took during my time there.
 - Programming Languages: I implemented a series of successively more complex interpreters for small programming languages, and studied the fundamentals of language theory and type theory.
 At my own direction, I engaged in deeper self-study on parser implementation.
 - Networks: I deeply studied the theory and implementation of the data link, network, and transport layers of the Internet.
 I implemented an IRC server, a TCP client, and a virtual IPv4 router - each straight from IETF specifications - with a classmate partner.
 - Cryptography: I studied the mathematical foundations of modern cryptographic algorithms and their security guarantees, and implemented several major cryptographic attacks.